Skip to main content

 • Fast processing - Efficient algorithms handle large datasets quickly

-• Handles large files - Files up to 2GB supported
+• Handles very large files - Files up to 10GB supported (configurable)

 File Size Limits:

-• Frontend (Nginx): 200MB default - can be increased via configuration
+• Frontend (Nginx): 200MB default for direct uploads - chunked uploads bypass this

 This architecture allows you to import years of location history with efficient memory usage.